lukeb343/home-lab-server/docs/zabbix.md

+# Zabbix 7.0 Installation Guide (Proxmox LXC)

+This guide walks through the instasllation and setup of Zabbix 7.0 in a lightweight linux container

+---
 **SETUP**

--Download Debian Container Template
+-Download Debian Container Template and upload it to proxmox
--Upload to Proxmox

-1. *Create LXC container*
+# 1. Create LXC container
 - Configure resources
+  - Template: Debian 12
   - CPU: 1 core
   - RAM: 2-4GB
-  - Network: bridged to vmbr0
+  - Network: bridged vmbr0
-  - Assign static IP: 192.168.0.55
+  - Assign static IP: 192.168.0.55/24

- # 2. Install Zabbix Repo
+ # 2. Install Zabbix Repository
 - this adds Zabbix's software source to my package manager so I can use `apt` to install it
 - `wget https://repo.zabbix.com/zabbix/7.0/debian/pool/main/z/zabbix-release/zabbix-release_7.0-1+debian12_all.deb
 dpkg -i zabbix-release_7.0-1+debian12_all.deb`